 Returns a substring from the string str before or after the count occurrence of the delim character.
-If the count is positive, sub-string before the occurrence is returned.
-If the count is negative, sub-string after the occurrence is returned.
+If the count is positive, the sub-string before the occurrence is returned.
+If the count is negative, the sub-string after the occurrence is returned.

 Select Address, SUBSTRING_INDEX(Address, '-', 1) as House, SUBSTRING_INDEX(Address, ',', 1) as Street, SUBSTRING_INDEX(Address, ',', -1) as City from Person